Bat Treat Boxes

 Download the bat template and cut it out as shown in Bats Flying Wall.
 I used the largest size of the wings.

-Assemble the eyes using white and black circle sticker.
-If you don’t have stickers, you can cut out from white and black paper respectively.
+Assemble the eyes using a white and black circle sticker.
+If you don’t have stickers, you can cut them out from white and black paper respectively.

 Wait a while for it to dry.

-Press the other end but in perpendicular direction to the first one.
+- Press the other end but in a perpendicular direction to the first one.

-Press and glue one end together to form a small bat treat box or pocket as shown in picture.
+- Press and glue one end together to form a small bat treat box or pocket as shown in the picture.

-Draw a mouth and give an expression to the bat treat box with white color pencil or marker.
+- Draw a mouth and give expression to the bat treat box with a white colored pencil or marker.

-You can make some smaller ones, add strings so that you can hang it on any place you want.
+You can also make some smaller ones, add strings so that you can hang them on any place you want.